 --Audience bows: Anthony Franciosa and Anthony Quinn, actors who appear with Magnani in the movie "Wild Is the Wind."

---Bert Lahr (comedian) - baseball sketch with sportscaster David Burns.
+--Bert Lahr (comedian) - does a baseball sketch with sportscaster David Burns.

 --Dickie Henderson (British singing comedian)